Painting Motorcycle Gas Tank

 1. Dupli-Color Aerosol

 Additionally, finishing your paint job with an automotive clear coat enhances durability and shine, protecting the paint from environmental damage and fuel spills.
-Dupli-Color Aerosol’s compatibility with clear coats makes it a versatile and reliable choice for DIY motorcycle tank painting projects.
+Dupli-Color’s compatibility with clear coats makes it a versatile and reliable choice for DIY motorcycle tank painting projects.
 2K coatings provide a durable finished surface much less susceptible to damage from gasoline spills.

 2. Empire GP